Supporting Africa’s health ecosystem

 Universal Health Coverage (UHC) is at the heart of the health-related Sustainable Development Goals (SDGs).
 It is the foundation for both global health security and the health and well-being of all people throughout their lifetimes.
 Africa’s health systems are essential in delivering the UHC2030 action agenda.
 Given Africa’s population is expected to double by 2050,...

-Africa is a hotbed of health innovation.
-African Health stakeholders in partnerships with IFPMA and our members will be key to co-creating a healthy innovation ecosystem, where stakeholders in Africa can catalyze new funds and seed thriving health innovation development.
+Health innovation is happening in Africa.
+African health stakeholders in partnerships with IFPMA and our members will be key to co-creating a healthy innovation ecosystem, where stakeholders in Africa can catalyze new funds and seed thriving health innovation development.

 Creating a conducive policy environment